Skip to Content

 Conclusion

-We hope our in-depth help guide has helped you to resolve your issue with white spots appearing on your Samsung TV screen.
+We hope our in-depth help guide has helped you resolve your issue with white spots appearing on your Samsung TV screen.
 If you’re still having some problems, we recommend reaching out to Samsung via the support page on their website.
 You can seek help for specific appliances and use their 24/7 live chat service to navigate a fix for the issue, or they’re also available to help via phone/video chat.